If you’re wanting to spend a summer weekend in Rome, this Rome guide is for you.

 Choose your experience then dine, taste and learn with Wine Tasting Rome.
 A foodie’s dream.

-The Pantheon is by far one of the most exquisite locations in the heart of Rome.
-Filled with untouched history, the Pantheon has to be on the top of your list.
+The Pantheon is by far one of the most exquisite locations in the heart of the city and one of the best places to visit in Rome.
+Filled with untouched history, the Pantheon has to be on the top of your Rome bucket list.

-Villa Borghese is a hidden gem that offers one of the best panoramic views of the Eternal city.
+Villa Borghese is a hidden gem that offers one of the best panoramic views of Rome, the Eternal city.

 Vatican City is home to the Pope and is an independent city-state that covers just over 100 acres, making it one-eighth the size of New York’s Central Park.
 Dress appropriately to visit Vatican City, as a minimum covering knees and shoulders but aiming for long sleeves and trousers or a maxi skirt.

 Walk through the picturesque alleys of Aventine Hill and take in all the breathtaking views of the Italian’s capital.